auca/com.391/Practice_Tasks/Engine_Version_2.md

 The projects are open, and we encourage you to be creative here.
 Your task is to impress TAs and instructors to get up to 5 bonus points.
 Refer to the notes of the last class for specific recommendations.

 Commit and push to the private repository (get it from the instructor if you don't have one).
 You should send the `game_test.cpp` for option one or `demo_test.cpp` for option two.
 Place one file under the `project` directory.
 Do not submit any other files.
 Your grade will be lowered for that.
-Submit the last commit ID to Canvas before the deadline.
+Submit the last commit URL to Canvas before the deadline.

 ## Resources